Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed

-Now we say a few words on Chow-weight homology theories.
-They are defined as the (co)homology of the complexes obtained by applying $\chowgr_j$ (for $j\ge 0$) to the {\it weight complex} of $M$ (as defined in \cite{mymot} and \cite{bws}).\footnote{The relation of our weight complex functor to the one of Gillet and Soul\'e is recalled in Remark \ref{rwc}(2) below.}\ Chow-weight homology "detects effectivity" of motives and has several other remarkable properties; in particular, it bounds the weights of motives (i.e., $M\in \dmger_{\wchow\le -n}$ in the notation of \S\ref{swchow} below if and only if its Chow-weight homology vanishes in degrees $>n$; see Theorem \ref{tmain}(3)).
-It certainly follows that the higher degree Chow-weight homology of $M$ can be "detected" through the $E_2$-terms of (Chow-) weight spectral sequences for any (co)homology of $M$ (these weight spectral sequences generalize Deligne's ones; see \S\ref{sconj} below for more detail).
-Moreover, one can "mix" the effectivity criteria with the weight ones; in particular, this yields a criterion for $M$ to be $c-1$-connective (i.e., to belong to $\dmer^{\thomr\le -c}$ for some $c\in \z$; here $\thomr$ is the $R$-linear version of the homotopy $t$-structure of Voevodsky that we recall in Remark \ref{rhomr} below).
-We also prove the following (using certain results of \cite{sosn}): if the higher degree Chow-weight homology (resp. motivic homology) groups of $M$ are torsion then their exponents are finite; see Corollary \ref{chtors}.
+Moreover, one can "mix" the effectivity criteria with the weight ones; in particular, this yields a criterion for $M$ to be $r-1$-{\it motivically connected} (i.e., to belong to $\dmer^{\thomr\le -r}$ for some $r\in \z$; here $\thomr$ is the $R$-linear version of the homotopy $t$-structure of Voevodsky that we recall in Remark \ref{rhomr} below).
+Furthermore, our Chow-weight homology criteria can be used to determine whether an object $M$ of $ \shtrc$ belongs either to $\obj SH_{R}^{eff}$ (i.e., to the zeroth level of the $R$-linear {\it slice filtration}) or to $\shtr^{\tshr\le 0}$ (i.e., it is {\it homotopy connective}; we obtain an if and only if statement under the assumption that $k$ is unorderable).
+We also prove the following remarkable statement (using certain results of \cite{bsosnl}): if the higher degree Chow-weight homology (resp. motivic homology) groups of $M$ are torsion then their exponents are finite; see Corollary \ref{chtors}(III) and Remark \ref{rweirdtorsion}(1).